John 6:1-15 Reflection: The Multiplication of Bread

 Good News: God feeds the hungry!

 As the Good Shepherd, Jesus did not like His listeners to go hungry.
-So He asked His apostles to go and buy something for the crowd to eat but there is a huge budget problem.
+So He asked His apostles to go and buy something for the crowd to eat but there was a huge budget problem.
 Fortunately, a boy was willing to share his five loaves and two fish which Jesus blessed and “multiplied” and all had their fill.
 That’s not all, twelve baskets were filled with scraps left over.

 What a miracle indeed!
 Our God is a God of multiplication.
 If He wills it, no one will starve.
 Our reading shows that Jesus is not concerned only with our spiritual needs but also with our physical necessities.

 Yet, not a few commentators point out that if a boy brought with him food, most probably many people in the crowd also brought theirs.
-The miracle happened when they saw the generosity of the boy and everyone started sharing their packed lunch to those without food.
+The miracle happened when they saw the generosity of the boy and everyone started sharing their packed lunch with those without food.

 Indeed, the world has enough resources to feed the whole human race.
 The big problem is uneven distribution of wealth and the greed of a few.
 There are news reports of food items in some developed countries that go to waste year in and year out.
 Yet, millions of people in the less developed countries experience hunger and famine.
-Obviously, there is lack of mechanisms by which this problem can be solved now and in the near future.
+Obviously, there is a lack of mechanisms by which this problem can be solved now and in the near future.

 P.S.
 “Pick up the pieces left over, so that nothing is wasted.”
 Every time you eat, try to finish your food and never waste anything.
 Let us help save planet earth by conserving food and other resources.
 Jesus is the foremost environmentalist.